Species homogeneity: Species migration

 Species naturally migrate and expand their ranges, utilising new habitats and resources, e.g. the cattle egret.
 These natural invasions, an incursion in the absence of anthropogenic influences, occur "when an intervening barrier is removed, or through the development of biotic or abiotic transportation mechanisms, able to overcome the barrier in question".
 Introductions, or human-mediated invasions, have in the last century become more frequent.
 It is estimated that on an average day more than 3,000 species alone are in transit aboard ocean-going vessels.

 Using species richness as the unit for which to assess global homogeneity, it appears that anthropogenic assistance in alien species establishment has done much to reduce the number of endemic species, especially on remote islands.
 Some 'species-poor' habitats may, however, benefit in diversity if an invader can occupy an empty niche.
 Arguably, that environment becomes more diverse, equally it has also "become more similar to the rest of the world", though ecological interactions between the invaders and the natives are likely to be unique.
-Indeed, many species are so well naturalised that they are considered native, yet they were originally introduced; with the best examples probably being the Roman and Norman introduction of the hare and the rabbit respectively to Britain.
+Indeed, many species are so well naturalised that they are considered native, yet they were originally introduced; with the best examples probably being the Roman and Norman introductions of the hare and the rabbit respectively to Britain.

 Introduction of non-endemic species and subsequent eradication of species can happen remarkably fast; evolutionary tempo is, however, slow and "succession of rapid change [will] result in a great impoverishment".
 That impoverishment will indeed equate in a world that is more similar, as there will simply be less species to formulate difference.